Frequently Asked Questions

-If parties are not able to resolve their issues by mutual agreement, questions of child custody, visitation and attorney's fees can only be determined by the judge (not a jury).
+If parties are not able to resolve their issues by mutual agreement, questions of child custody, time-sharing and attorney's fees can only be determined by the judge (not a jury).
 However, the judge or, if one of the parties requests, a jury, will resolve the financial issues of the marriage (i.e., division of property, division of debts, alimony and child support).
 Both spouses may introduce evidence by their own testimony and may also summon other witnesses to the final trial.
 The decision returned by a judge or jury is written into a court order that is binding upon both parties.
 At any temporary hearing, only the judge (not a jury) makes the decisions.

 Typically, until a court ruling or agreement, married persons share custody.
 The judge will try to fashion a custody plan which is in the "best interests of the child."
 The judge will consider many factors including the age and sex of the child, and the ability of each parent to care for and nurture the child.
-A child who has reached 14 years of age may generally choose which parent will have custody.
-A child who is age 11, 12, or 13 may speak to the judge, but the judge is not required to follow the child's wishes.

 The court cannot force parents to pay for college expenses.
 However, parents can agree between themselves to pay support beyond the age of 18 and/or to pay for college expenses.